will-mcn/shopping-cart/README.md

 pip install -r requirements.txt
 ```

-Environment variables in this program include the tax rate, sender email for the receipt, as well as your sendgrid API key.
+Environment variables in this program include the tax rate, sender email for the receipt, the store name, as well as your sendgrid API key.
 In order to edit these, make and add a     .env file to your repository with the following definitions:

 Tax rate:
 ```